c-sanders/AutoconfMacro-BisonSkeleton/README_GNU_Autotools.md

 )
 ```

 This GNU Autoconf macro - which from now onwards will simply be referred to as a macro, is very basic in its nature.
-It doesn't do anything more than what its comments state; and that is to set the value of a variable and then register it, so that the variable can be seen and used by other code outside of the macro.
+It doesn't do anything more than what its comments state; and that is to set the value of the variable named ```TEST_MACRO_VARIABLE``` and then register it, so that the variable can be seen and used by other code outside of the macro.

+### 1.1) User configurable macros vs non user configurable macros.

+It should be noted that this macro doesn't provide any command line information on how to use it.
+That is, if a package uses this macro, and a user of this package invokes its configure script with the ```--help``` command line option, then they won't get any information on how to use this macro.
+The reason for this, is because the macro doesn't provide any configuration options, and because it doesn't provide any configuration options, it doesn't need to inform any Package user of them.

 ## 2) Using the macro.